Oils for Washing

 Tseng suggests the following steps:

 - Prepare the Oil: Prepare 1 to 3 ounces of massage oil.
-The essential oil concentration is usually around 1 percent, or about 20 drops of essential oil per 3 ounces of plant oil.
+The essential oil concentration is usually about 1 percent, or about 20 drops of essential oil per 3 ounces of plant oil.

 - Apply the Oil: Apply the oil over your entire body, including your face, ears, navel, nail crevices, soles of your feet, and scalp—if desired.